ioanev/ompss-2-tutorial/README.md

 }
 ```

 We allocate the program matrices on distributed memory, since they are operated collectively, but also to take advantage of the extented memory capabilities of the cluster machine.
-Notice that we cast the single pointers returned from the `dmalloc` calls to view the arrays as two-dimensional, thing which helps us ease the specification of the data dependencies in the `pragma` directives, as well as accessing the structures.
+Notice that we cast the single-dimensional pointers returned from the `dmalloc` calls to view the arrays as two-dimensional, a thing which helps us ease the specification of the data dependencies in the `pragma` directives, as well as accessing the structures.

 ```cpp
 /**